 The project is located in the Kimberley region of Western Australia, 70km SSE of the township and historical goldfield at Halls Creek.

-The 4 tenements acquired by the Company cover paleo-placer deposits which have characteristics similar in terms of age and genesis to the paleo-sedimentary deposits in the rich Californian Goldfields which had multi-million ounce gold deposits.
+The 4 tenements of ~1,000sqkm acquired by the Company cover paleo-placer deposits which have characteristics similar in terms of age and genesis to the paleo-sedimentary deposits in the rich Californian Goldfields which had multi-million ounce gold deposits.

 In 2019, Dampier acquired two tenements north of the gold mining centre of Kalgoorlie at Menzies and Goongarrie.
 Dampier now has a presence in the gold-rich Kalgoorlie region and is excited about the scope to undertake exploration on this relatively under-explored ground in this region.